 Like presentations, product demos are a regular part of pre-sales activity.
 If the product is complex and expensive, demonstrations are mandatory.

 A demo is basically a specialized presentation where you attempt to show your prospect the aspects of your product that can help them with their work.

 Demos also require a degree of facility with your product and an understanding of related engineering and business processes to be effective.
 If you just show features without explaining their value, you will not persuade your prospect to buy.

 Asking and answering questions are the cornerstone of good selling.
 Asking informed questions will help you understand the technical needs of your prospect.

-Once you fully understand their needs, focus on helping them with the things they care about, avoid the things they don’t care about and most importantly–help them to see the issues they should care about but don’t.
+Once you fully understand your prospect's needs, focus on helping them with the things they care about, avoid the things they don't care about and most importantly--help them to see the issues they should care about but don't.

 Answering questions is an often neglected, yet vital skill.
 Prospects may ask difficult questions, competitive questions, or even hostile questions and you need to be able to answer them well or you could lose the sale.